Native American Work Team and Resources

 Would you like to participate in the work of the Native American Work Team?
 We are always grateful for new members!

-Contact Rev. Kristin-Luana Baumann through the Synod Office with your questions and comments.
+Contact Rev. Seth Novak through the Synod Office with your questions and comments.
 Thank you!

 The Totem Pole in this photo was crafted by the House of Tears Carvers of the Lummi Nation 2021, stopping in Port Angeles, WA on its way to Washington DC calling on the federal government to protect sacred lands and waters of Indigenous people.
 Photo courtesy of Kristin Luana Baumann.